CampaLuca/CampaLuca.github.io/_pages/teaching.md

 At University of Innsbruck, Austria:
+- SS25: Applied Cryptography (co-taught with Arnab Roy)
-- Summer '25: Applied Cryptography (co-taught with Arnab Roy)
+- WS25: Applied Cryptography (co-taught with Arnab Roy)